hmcts/div-petitioner-frontend/README.md

 To run the front end app, run the following from the front end project root folder:

 ```
-yarn add redis-server & yarn start-dev
+yarn add redis-server & yarn dev
 ```

-The application will now be running on ```https://localhost:8080```.
+The application will now be running on ```https://localhost:3000```.

 To run the tests and lint, run the following:
 ```